-This article is for Instructors.
+This article is for Owners/Instructors.
 Click here for the student article.

-Stimulus assignments allow participants to record a video response to a prompt video (or other media) that you select.
-The recorded response will then be synchronized to the stimulus media.
+Stimulus activities allow participants to record a video response to a prompt video (or other media) that you select.
+The recorded response will then be synchronized to the stimulus media, and the two will play side-by-side.
 This type is commonly used in interpreting and other language activities, for mock interviews, and other prompt-oriented responses.
-If you would like to see how students respond to Stimulus assignments, see Recording a Stimulus assignment video
+If you would like to see how students respond to Stimulus activities, see Recording a Stimulus video

-Create a new assignment and select the Stimulus assignment type.
-Then, change the "Source Media" drop-down to "Instructor Selected" to add the source media.
+Create a new activity and select "Stimulus" as the type.
+Then, change the "Source Media" drop-down to "Owner Selected" to add the source media.

 From the Library panel that opens, select the Collection your video resides in, or click the +Media button at the bottom to add a new video.

 Choose Select and the video will be added as source media for the assignment.

 With the Stimulus activity type, you can also have your participants provide their own stimulus.
 To do so, select "Participant Selected" in the "Source Media" drop-down.
 If you choose this option, participants will be prompted to add their Stimulus source media before they record their response.

 How to critique a Stimulus activity